DocNow/docnow/docs/cloud/aws.md

 ### 1. Install Ansible

 Ansible will be used to configure the Virtual Private Server you will be setting up on [AWS Lightsail](https://aws.amazon.com/lightsail/?p=gsrc&c=ho_lvm).
 This server will host the DocNow App.

+You will need a Programmers Editors like [Microsoft's VSCode](https://code.visualstudio.com) to make edits below

 Start by opening the Terminal application on your Mac in `Applications/Utilities`